alexiusacademia/alexiusacademia.github.io/_posts/2019-06-12-easyplan-day7.md

 which is odd by the way because I didn't create a recurssion method in any of my class and the error message just says that and nothing else.
 I have to do the debugging the hard way.
 Trial and error!

 If I use Painting, the bars will be drawn gracefully and successfully for each operation.
 But that's not what I wanted.
 I needed the bars wo be objects, not paint, so that I can handle my own events on each bar segements later.

+---

+I have found the cause of the RecursionError.
+Atleast I hope I had.
+But I still have no way of fixing it.
+The one that's getting called for about 200 times is the handler for the ```wxEVT_GRID_CELL_CHANGED```.
+Every call on this calls a method from the controller which in turns call other methods from other class, one of thos is the one that makes the Bar Charts.